blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     It is also possible to use a wizard for this task, but the resulting cluster will require additional configuration to set the static IP addresses to be viable in Azure.
 This is due to the manner in which Azure distributes IP addresses causing the cluster to receive the same IP address as the node it is executing on resulting in a duplicate IP address and failure of the cluster service.

 23. Open the Failover Cluster Manager on CloudShopSQL from the start menu under Windows Administrative Tools.
-In the right navigation right-click **Failover Cluster Manager** and click **Connect to Cluster**.
-Click OK in the pop-up.
+In the right navigation right-select **Failover Cluster Manager** and select **Connect to Cluster**.
+Select OK in the pop-up.
 Expand the **CLUST01** cluster, select **Nodes**, validate that all nodes are online, and that Assigned Vote and Current Vote are 1 for all nodes of the cluster.

     ![Failover Cluster Manager with CLUST01 selected, Nodes selected, and all three nodes of the cluster showing online with 1 assigned and 1 current vote.](images/hands-on-lab/2019-03-24-21-22-18.png "Nodes view of Failover Cluster Manager")